Prasiss/Prasiss/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+# <h3>💫 About Me:</h3>
-# 💫 About Me:I am currently exploring coding and would love to work wth you in different projects. <br>I am currently learning coding.
+I am currently exploring coding and would love to work wth you in different projects. <br>I am currently learning coding.
 Particullarly in Web -Development using node js and React js

 ## 🌐 Socials: